 Citizens of many countries can get on arrival visa at the entry point.
 You can apply for the visa online by filling up the application form available at http://online.nepalimmigration.gov.np/tourist-visa.
-You need to produce your passport and two passport photos to get Nepali visa.
-Visa fee will be charged as per the following:
+You need to produce your passport and two passport photos to get a Nepali visa.

 You can enter Nepal through the following ways: